Updated: 2022/Sep/29

 BUGS

-The make syntax is difficult to parse without actually acting on the
+The make syntax is difficult to parse.
+For instance, finding the end of

 There is no way of escaping a space character in a filename.